CUBRID/cubrid-manual/en/admin/config.rst

 **tde_default_algorithm**

     **tde_default_algorithm** is a parameter that configures the default algorithm used when creating the TDE encryption table.
-Log and temporary data are always encrypted using the algorithm set with this parameter when they have to be encrypted. **AES** and **ARIA** can be set.
+Log and temporary data are always encrypted using the algorithm set with this parameter when they have to be encrypted. **AES** or **ARIA** can be set.
 For more information on encryption algorithms, refer to :ref:`tde-algorithm`.

 .. _broker-configuration: